tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/用户指南/虚拟节点管理/调度至虚拟节点的 Pod 说明 _intl_en.md

-## Billing
+## Billing Mode

-Pods scheduled to the virtual node adopt the pay-as-you-go and spot billing modes.
-For details, please see [Billing Overview](https://intl.cloud.tencent.com/document/product/457/34054), [Product Pricing](https://intl.cloud.tencent.com/document/product/457/34055), and [Purchase Limits](https://intl.cloud.tencent.com/document/product/457/34056).
+For pods scheduled to the virtual nodes, there are two billing mode options, pay-as-you-go and spot billing.
+See [Billing Overview](https://intl.cloud.tencent.com/document/product/457/34054), [Product Pricing](https://intl.cloud.tencent.com/document/product/457/34055), and [Purchase Limits](https://intl.cloud.tencent.com/document/product/457/34056).

 ## Kubernetes Version

-Only the Kubernetes clusters of v1.16 and later versions are supported.
+It only supports clusters of v1.16 and v1.18.

 ## Default Quota

-By default, up to **100 Pods** can be scheduled to the virtual node for each cluster.
+By default, up to **100 Pods** can be scheduled to a virtual node for each cluster.
 If the number of required Pods exceeds the quota limit, you can submit a ticket to apply for a higher quota.
 Tencent Cloud will assess your actual needs and increase your quota as appropriate.

 ### Applying for a higher quota
 1. [Submit a ticket](https://console.cloud.tencent.com/workorder/category).
 On the **Submit a ticket** page, select the product name and issue type (Others), and then complete the ticket information.